 Hospital Bag Checklist—What to Pack for Mom, Baby, and Partner

-For Birthing Partner.
-Change of clothes, toiletries, snacks, and a phone charger.
+For Birthing Partner: Change of clothes, toiletries, snacks, and a phone charger.

 When to Pack Your Hospital Bag

-Your baby might arrive earlier than expected, so it’s worth having your hospital bag (or bags, if you’d like one for labor and delivery and one for after delivery) and your baby’s hospital bag organized and packed during month eight of your pregnancy—just in case.
+If you’re wondering, “When should I pack my hospital bag?”
+It’s good to keep in mind that your baby might arrive earlier than expected, so it’s worth having your hospital bag (or bags, if you’d like one for labor and delivery and one for after delivery) and your baby’s hospital bag organized and packed during month eight of your pregnancy—just in case.

 Pack the bags with your partner or whoever might accompany you to the hospital, so you can double-check the checklist and make sure you’ll have everything you might need.
 Once they’re packed, keep them handy either in your car or near the door, so you'll be ready to go at a moment's notice.